NA7KR/ajhstn.github.io/_posts/2016-05-22-SecurityGroup-Auditing.md

 In this script we will query all of our domain controllers for security events in the security log.

 ## Prerequisites
-* You need permissions to do PowerShell remoting, and query your domain controller event logs
+* You need permissions to do PowerShell remoting, and query your domain controller event logs.
 * You need to turn on appropriate event log autditing for your domain controllers.
 * If you want to send the output through email, you also need an smtp server.